woocommerce/woocommerce-blocks/CONTRIBUTING.md

 -   Run the command ([using HUB command line helper](https://hub.github.com/hub-am.1.html)): `hub am -3 http://URL-TO-PR`
 -   The command will tell you if the merge was successful.
 If not, you can cherry pick individual commits using [git cherry pick](https://git-scm.com/docs/git-cherry-pick) which is more time consuming.
 -   Push the changes to origin.
 -   After success, label the PR as `status: cherry-picked`.
-This lets everyone know the chery picking has been completed.
+This lets everyone know the cherry picking has been completed.

 You'll also need to manually update the changelog and version numbers in the release branch before tagging.
 There is a changelog helper script which can list changelog entries from merged PRs in a milestone:

 `npm run changelog`

 Follow the instructions, then add the changelog entries to the readme.txt file before committing to the release branch.
-As well as the changelog, there are version strings which need updating in:

--   `package.json`
--   `readme.text`
--   `src/package.php`
--   `woocommerce-gutenberg-products-block.php`

-Once all of this is done, you are safe to run the deploy scripts exaplained below.
+Once all of this is done, you are safe to run the deploy scripts explained below.

+If you're using the GitHub deploy script you no longer need to worry about version bumps; it's automated.
+The `$ npm run deploy` (explained below) will update version strings in `package.json`, `readme.text`, `src/package.php`, and `woocommerce-gutenberg-products-block.php` for you, committing the changes to the current branch.

 ### Tagging new releases on GitHub